puma/puma/docs/stats.md

 ## Explanation of stats

-When Puma.stats returns different information and a different structure depending on if Puma is in single vs cluster mode.
+`Puma.stats` returns different information and a different structure depending on if Puma is in single vs cluster mode.
 There is one top-level attribute that is common to both modes:

 * started_at: when puma was started